2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/hungrybowtie/status/1282218575093096448

-### Police and federal agents tear gas protestors again | July 12th
+### Police and federal agents tear gas protesters again | July 12th

-After police and federal agents retreated into the Justice Center, protestors followed.
+After police and federal agents retreated into the Justice Center, protesters followed.
 Footage shows agents emerging from the Justice Center and firing tear gas and other riot rounds.
-Most protestors flee, but some remain to film.
+Most protesters flee, but some remain to film.
 A single firework can be heard at the end of the footage.

-Additional footage shows police and federal agents continuing to tear gas protestors into the park.
+Additional footage shows police and federal agents continuing to tear gas protesters into the park.

 tags: protester, tear-gas, shoot, projectile